Dustin21/Dustin21.github.io/AQM/AQM.md

  2002    5.8104172
  2007    13.8184345

+To answer our question, the world growth in GDP per Capita in 1997 is 6.048.
 We can use the piping command with a mixture of "verb" operations to conform and "wrangle" our data to the resulting `data.frame` required.

 ***
 ***